wshehryar/pdsnd_github/README.md

     earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used
-Following fileas were used to complete this project. chicago.csv new_york_city.csv washington.csv
+Following fileas were used to complete this project.
+Files imported from udacity program chicago.csv new_york_city.csv washington.csv